lm-sys/lm-sys.github.io/blog/2024-08-28-style-control.md

 $$\tanh\left(\frac{\text{feature}_A - \text{feature}_B)}{\sigma(\text{feature}_A - \text{feature}_B)}\right)$$.

 The idea of style control is very basic.
-We perform the same logistic regression as below:
+We perform the same logistic regression as before, but with some extra, additive style coefficients:
 $$\hat{\beta}, \hat{\gamma} = \arg \min_{\beta \in \mathbb{R}^M, \gamma \in \mathbb{R}^S} \frac{1}{n}\sum\limits_{i=1}^n \mathsf{BCELoss}(\mathsf{sigmoid}(X_i^\top \beta + Z_i^{\top}\gamma), Y_i).$$
 We refer to the results $\hat{\beta}$ and $\hat{\gamma}$ as the “model coefficients” and the “style coefficients” respectively.
 The model coefficients have the same interpretation as before; however, they are controlled for the effect of style, which is explicitly modeled by the style coefficients!